Quick Links for 597 Forms:

 Withdrawing from EECE 597

 Prior to the start date of their project, students can withdraw from the course without receiving a W (withdraw) on their transcript.
+Further, students are automatically withdrawn from EECE 597 upon graduation if a project is never initiated, without receiving a W (withdraw) on their transcript.

 If a student wishes to withdraw from the course after their project start date, they will need justification from their project supervisor and to complete the official Project Withdrawal Form.
 In this case, a W will appear on the student’s transcript.
 Withdrawal requests must be initiated by the student sending an email to firstname.lastname@example.org with the subject line “Request to Withdraw from EECE 597”, along with the completed Project Withdrawal Form.